stancs/swish-analytics-engineering-project/README.md

 ## Part 2

-The second part focuses on the system implementation to support and power two core services-Team Props and Player Props.
+The second part focuses on the system architecture design to support and power two core services-`Team Props` and `Player Props`.

 ### Overview

-I suggest to add a distributed cache layer to the system architecture as you can see below:
+As an updated version of the system architecture, I suggest to add a distributed cache layer after microservices to increase the system performance, and add load balancers before REST microservice layer to avoid single point of failure(SPOF):

 ![Update System Architecture](./part2/updated-system-architecture.png)

+The details will be explained later.

+### Microservice

-### Team Props Microservice
+#### Team Props Microservice

-The `Team Props Microservice` manages and provides data related to team-specific gbetting propositions (props).
+The `Team Props Microservice` manages and provides data related to team-specific betting propositions (props).
 This includes team-level statistics, betting markers, probabilities, and outcomes for specific matches

-Request Parameters:
+**Request Parameters:**

 - Team Info
   - `teamId`: The unique identifier for a team